return to Natural Dog Health Remedies

 Ginseng has been used for thousands of years in Asia as a tonic, especially for the heart.

-When used as a heart tonic to treat dog heart problems, ginseng regulates heart rate and provides much needed energy and vitality to old dogs and those who are suffering from heart problems.
+Ginseng can be used as a tonic for dogs with heart problems.
+It regulates heart rate and provides extra energy and vitality to old dogs and those who are suffering from heart problems.

 Garlic